tensorlayer/TensorLayer/docs/user/tutorial.rst

 Tutorial
 ========

-This tutorial will walk you through building a handwritten digits classifier using the MNIST dataset, arguably the "Hello World" of neural networks.
+For deep learning, this tutorial will walk you through building a handwritten digits classifier using the MNIST dataset, arguably the "Hello World" of neural networks.
+For reinforcement learning, we will let computer learns to play Pong game from the original screen inputs.

 .. note::
     For experts: Read the source code of ``InputLayer`` and ``DenseLayer``, you